Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Experiments

+\textbf{Effectiveness of MHBB.} Fig. \ref{figure_mhbb} provides the visualization of feature maps obtained from different heads in MHBB.
+It is observed that each head in MHBB provides a distinct representation subspace that performs its respective duties to characterize specific degradations under hybrid adverse weather conditions.
+By leveraging these representation subspaces, MHBB allows more flexibility to characterize the hybrid multiple weather degradations simultaneously.

-We also explored the effect of reconstruction vectors, and the visual results are provided in Fig. \ref{figure_vqgan}.
+\textbf{Visual Evaluation of Reconstruction Vectors.} We also explored the visual effect of reconstruction vectors, and the results are provided in Fig. \ref{figure_vqgan}.
 As suggested, RAHC without RV tends to produce ambiguous contexts while our RAHC can restore sharper structural and textural details.
 Naturally, recovering clean images from the reconstruction vectors directly using the VQGAN decoder may be another option, but in this paper, we only leverage the reconstruction vectors as auxiliary features and let the network learn how to utilize them on its own.
-Such strategy can also be demonstrated by Fig. \ref{figure_vqgan}.
-We can see that the directly restored images (Visualization of RV) complement the possible textures of the degraded region but with low fidelity, while our implicit modeling allows the restoration model to use the visual atoms embedded in the reconstruction vector according to its own ``experience", hence restoring more realistic and reliable images with rich details.
+Such a strategy can also be demonstrated in Fig. \ref{figure_vqgan}.
+It is observed that the directly restored images (Visual of RV) complement the possible textures of the degraded region but with low fidelity, while our implicit modeling allows the restoration model to use the visual atoms embedded in the reconstruction vector according to its own ``experience", hence restoring more realistic and reliable images with rich details.

-Additionally, we also proffer the accuracy comparison of the proposed mapping network and direct classification in reconstruction vectors localization.
-As shown in Fig. \ref{figure_acc}, our method exhibits consistently higher accuracy than classification, not sensitive to high-precision predictions, the close-fitting reconstruction vectors can provide rich visual cues for the restoration process, as best demonstrated in Fig. \ref{figure_vqgan}.